 Achillion has discovered and is developing a complement inhibitor platform, directed at advancing small molecule compounds that have the potential to be used in the treatment of immune-related diseases associated with the alternative pathway of the complement system.
 The complement system is a part of the human innate immune system and is believed to be comprised of three pathways: the alternative pathway, the lectin pathway and the classical pathway.
 Achillion is advancing novel small molecule inhibitors from this platform which target complement factor D, an essential protein upstream of C3 convertase and also within the amplification loop of the alternative pathway.

-Experts believe the alternative pathway plays a critical role in a number of disease conditions including rare orphan conditions such as C3 glomerulopathy (C3G) and immune complex membranoproliferative glomerulonephritis (IC-MPGN), both diseases affecting the kidney, and paroxysmal nocturnal hemoglobinuria (PNH), a blood disorder, as well as several more prevalent indications.
+Experts believe the alternative pathway plays a critical role in a number of disease conditions including rare orphan conditions such as paroxysmal nocturnal hemoglobinuria (PNH), a blood disorder, C3 glomerulopathy (C3G) and immune complex membranoproliferative glomerulonephritis (IC-MPGN), both diseases affecting the kidney, as well as several more prevalent indications.

-The Company’s first-generation factor D inhibitor, ACH-4471, has demonstrated preliminary clinical proof-of-mechanism in patients with C3G and PNH, and has advanced into Phase 2 proof-of-concept clinical trials in both diseases.
-In addition to ACH-4471, we have two potent orally-administered second-generation factor D inhibitors in Phase 1 clinical trials, ACH-5228 and ACH-5548.
-The second-generation compounds will potentially have improvements in potency, half-life and safety margin over ACH-4471.
+The Company’s first-generation factor D inhibitor, danicopan (ACH-4471), has demonstrated preliminary clinical proof-of-mechanism in patients with PNH and C3G, and has advanced into Phase 2 proof-of-concept clinical trials in both diseases.
+In addition to danicopan, we have two potent orally-administered second-generation factor D inhibitors in Phase 1 clinical trials, ACH-5228 and ACH-5548.
+The second-generation compounds will potentially have improvements in potency, half-life and safety margin over danicopan.

 Complement Role in Disease

-Complement is comprised of a group of serum proteins that become activated through sequential steps, leading to a cascade of effects that contribute to immune response.
-Composed of three segments, the complement pathway, a part of the innate immune system, embodies the first line of defense to various insults such as trauma, infection, and bleeding via activation of the classical, lectin, and/or alternative pathways.
-The complement pathway is a validated therapeutic target in two rare diseases, C3 glomerulopathy (C3G) and paroxysmal nocturnal hemoglobinuria (PNH) , both of which are caused by dysregulation of the complement alternative pathway (AP).
-Ample scientific evidence also implicates dysregulation of AP in an array of other serious diseases.
+Complement is comprised of a group of proteins present in the blood that become activated through sequential steps, leading to a cascade of effects that contribute to immune response by the body.
+The complement system, a part of the innate immune system, is composed of three pathways (classical, lectin and alternative) and embodies the first line of defense to various insults such as clotting and infection via activation of one, two, or all three pathways.

 The Alternative Pathway

-Factor D, a serine protease that has the lowest plasma concentration (1-2 mcg/ml) of all complement components, occupies an upstream position in the complement alternative cascade.
-It plays a central role in AP and, subsequently, overall complement activation through what is called the amplification loop.
-Representing an attractive “control point” for complement activation, factor D is not only amenable to potent inhibition by small-molecule drugs dosed orally once- or twice-daily but also provides a promising therapeutic target in a variety of rare diseases and more common serious conditions.
+Factor D, a serine protease that has amongst the lowest plasma concentration (1-2 mcg/ml) of all complement components, occupies an upstream position in the complement alternative pathway.
+It plays a central role in activating the alternative pathway and, subsequently, overall complement activation through the amplification loop.
+Representing an attractive “control point” within the alternative pathway for complement activation, factor D is amenable for small-molecule inhibitors dosed orally and also provides a promising therapeutic target to selectively block the alternative pathway, and finally to be used in a variety of rare diseases and more common serious conditions.

 Structurally Diverse, Potent Factor D Inhibitors